 Last but not least, the open French ensemble of Les Maledictus Sound (1) released one of the most psychedelic albums ever, Les Maledictus Sound (apr 1968 - ?
 1968).

 The classical avantgarde was, indirectly, helping the creative freedom of this era.
-The marriage between rock and classical music was fostered by rock composers such as Frank Zappa, but also by classical composers such as Pierre Henry, whose Rock Electronique (1963) employed electronic riff and rhythm, and whose rock mass, Messe Pour Le Temp Present (1967), that mixed symphonic, rock and electronic instruments.
+The marriage between rock and classical music was fostered by rock composers such as Frank Zappa, but also by classical composers such as Pierre Henry, whose Rock Electronique (1963) employed electronic riff and rhythm, and whose rock mass, Messe Pour Le Temps Present (1967), mixed symphonic, rock and electronic instruments.
 In 1964 Charles Dodge and James Randall started "computer music".
 In 1965 Terry Riley and Steve Reich were performing music based on repetition of simple patterns ("minimalism"), an idea that shared with psychedelic-rock the hypnotic and mystical qualities.